-2. SUMMARY OF SIGNIFICANT POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation - The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information.
 Accordingly, they do not include all of the information and disclosures required by US GAAP for annual financial statements.
-In the opinion of management, such statements include all adjustments (consisting only of normal recurring items) which are considered necessary for a fair presentation of the condensed consolidated financial statements of the Company as of December 31, 2014 and for the three months ended December 31, 2014 and 2013.
-The results of operations for the three months ended December 31, 2014 are not necessarily indicative of the operating results for the full year ending September 30, 2015 or any other period.
+In the opinion of management, such statements include all adjustments (consisting only of normal recurring items) which are considered necessary for a fair presentation of the condensed consolidated financial statements of the Company as of March 31, 2015 and for the six months ended March 31, 2015 and 2014.
+The results of operations for the six months ended March 31, 2015 are not necessarily indicative of the operating results for the full year ending September 30, 2015 or any other period.
 These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related disclosures of the Company as of September 30, 2014 and for the year then ended, which are included in this registration statement.
 All intercompany balances and transactions have been eliminated in consolidation.

 Liquidity and Going Concern - The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-For the three months ended December 31, 2014 and 2013, the Company has incurred negative cash flows from operations of approximately \$0.4 million and \$0.3 million, respectively.
-In addition, the Company has working capital deficiencies of \$10.8 million and \$11.4 million as of December 31, 2014 and September 30, 2014, respectively.
+Cash flows from operations were approximately \$13,000 and (\$811,000), respectively, for the six months ended March 31, 2015 and 2014.
+In addition, the Company has working capital deficiencies of \$9.4 million and \$9.6 million as of March 31, 2015 and September 30, 2014, respectively.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to the carrying amount and classification of recorded assets and liabilities should the Company be unable to continue operations.
-Management's plans are to continue to raise additional funds through the sales of debt or equity securities.
-Currently in process, management's plans are to increase liquidity and enhance capital resources by completing negotiations for a \$6 million asset-based line of credit which is in the final phases of the approval process and completion of refinancing \$3.5 million of senior secured notes which will generate an approximate \$1.45 million of availability to be used for expansion of the business.
-However, there is no assurance that additional financing will be available when needed or that management will be able to obtain and close financing on terms acceptable to the Company and whether the Company will become profitable and generate positive operating cash flow.
+Management plans to continue to raise additional funds through the sales of debt or equity securities.
+Consistent with management's plans to increase liquidity and enhance capital resources, the Company is currently attempting to complete negotiations for a \$6 million replacement asset-based credit facility and by attempting to complete the refinancing of \$3.5 million of senior secured notes.
+However, there is no assurance that additional financing will be available when needed or that management will be able to obtain and close financing on terms acceptable to the Company or whether the Company will become profitable and generate positive operating cash flow.
 If the Company is unable to raise sufficient additional funds, it will have to develop and implement a plan to further extend payables and reduce overhead until sufficient additional capital is raised to support further operations.
 There can be no assurance that such a plan will be successful.